pmaciek/video-rental-store/README.md

 - returning films and calculating possible surcharges
 - retrieving films, customers, orders, rentals for particular order

+The store has three types of films.
+1. New releases – Price is <premium price> times number of days rented.
+2. Regular films – Price is <basic price> for the first 3 days and then <basic price>
+times the number of days over 3.
+3. Old film - Price is <basic price> for the first 5 days and then <basic price> times the number of days over 5
+<premium price> is 40
+<basic price> is 30

+The customers say when renting for how many days they want to rent for and pay up front.
+If the film is returned late, then rent for the extra days is charged when returning.

+Customers get bonus points when renting films.
+A new release gives 2 points and other films give one point per rental (regardless of the time rented).

 ### Running it locally
 There are two ways application can be run locally,